 Tiki Hideaway, Call Lane Social, 38 Call Lane, Leeds, West Yorkshire, LS1 6DT.

-Art’s Cafe stands out on Call Lane, because it’s not just a bar.
-It is, in fact, a very well regarded restaurant that has won fans for its relaxed bistro-like feel as much as its enticing menu of tasty dishes.
+Art’s Cafe stands out on Call Lane because it’s not a cafe, nor is it just a bar.
+It is, in fact, a very well regarded restaurant that has won fans for its relaxed bistro-like feel with the work of local artists on the walls as much as its enticing menu of tasty dishes.

-Speaking of the menu, Art’s Cafe draws on influences from all over the world with the likes of wild mushroom & paneer dhal, spinach purée, grilled king oyster mushroom, onion seed yoghurt and naan sitting alongside beer battered haddock and hand cut chips, tartar sauce and crushed minted peas.
-There’s a finesse that goes with the food, and yet they’ve maintained a down to earth vibe that makes it perfect for everything from leisurely lunches to quick bites before your night out.
+Speaking of the menu, Art’s Cafe draws on influences from all over the world with the likes of lamb shoulder dopiaza with mint raita and Bombay new potatoes sitting alongside beer battered haddock and hand cut chips with tartar sauce and crushed minted peas.
+There’s a finesse that goes with the food, and yet they’ve maintained a down-to-earth vibe that makes it perfect for everything from leisurely lunches to quick bites before your night out.

 Art’s Cafe, 42 Call Lane, Leeds, West Yorkshire, LS1 6DT.

-Okay okay, it might stand out on this guide as being the rarity that is a national chain, however Call Lane and Revolution have managed to serve each other remarkably well during their time together.
-After all, Revs, as it is affectionately known, fits in with the exposed décor the area thrives on and isn’t bad at knocking up a tasty cocktail or two and burgers, pizzas or steaks if you’re looking to fill a hole.
+Okay okay, it might stand out on this guide as being the rarity that is a national chain, but Call Lane and Revolution have managed to serve each other remarkably well during their time together.
+After all, Revs, as it is affectionately known, fits in with the exposed décor the area thrives on and isn’t bad at knocking up a tasty cocktail or two as well as burgers, pizzas or steaks if you’re looking to fill a hole.

 Revolution, 48 Call Lane, Leeds, West Yorkshire, LS1 6DT.